 The next most important and usually missing part of the cooling system is the fan shroud.
 Many ask, “What is this magical shroud you speak of?”
 My answer is it is what prevents the fan from recycling hot air in the engine bay instead of pulling fresh cool air through the radiator from outside.
 For the benefit of those who don’t know, the shroud fits between the radiator and fan.
 It acts as a tunnel through which the fan pulls air only through the radiator instead of around it.
 The fan shroud is critical on air-conditioned vehicles since the condenser causes a substantial reduction in airflow to the radiator.
 For the same reason many CJs feature an electric pusher fan mounted on the condenser.
 In the absence of the shroud, the fan will pull hardly any air through the radiator, and lead to an overheating condition, especially when the A/C is switched on.

 Moving further back, we get to the thermostat.
-While hardly ever mentioned, removal of the thermostat by desi mechanics is a huge problem here.
+While hardly ever mentioned, removal of the thermostat by local mechanics is a huge problem here.
 Apparently, we as a nation seem to have accepted the notion that the average sidewalk mechanic who has no formal training in the finer points of automobile engineering knows better than the automobile engineer who designed the cooling system after studying thermodynamics for several years in tech school.
 Of course, automobile engineers, blinded by their Western depravity and decadence, made thermostats simply to help out the auto repair industry by increasing incidences of overheating.
 Therefore, the thermostat, having been designed and installed by Satan himself, has been reduced to a non-entity over here.
-On a related note, I also taught a blind spider monkey who lost his arms in a landmine explosion in Cambodia to rebuild flux capacitors using only his feet and teeth.

 All sarcasm aside, the thermostat is a critical component of the cooling system.
 Its function is to regulate engine temperature and the flow of coolant through the system.
 No thermostat means the engine takes a long time to get up to operating temperature because the coolant is circulating freely and dissipating heat from the engine when the engine actually needs it.
 The optimal operating temperature for diesel engines is about 80 degrees Celsius.
 Since diesels don’t have an ignition system they need heat for complete combustion.
 That’s why diesels run so much smoother once warmed up.
 Heat is also necessary for burning off condensation that occurs inside the crankcase and causes acid formation and sludge deposits.
 In fact, EFI vehicles require a certain threshold temperature for the engine to enter normal operation, or closed loop operation.
 Removal of the thermostat ensures the engine never warms up enough to enter closed loop operation, especially on short trips.